Get all the latest data for Kotor

 What are the exact steps to buy property in Kotor right now?

-You do not have to be physically present for every step in Kotor, as most buyers use a power of attorney to authorize their lawyer to sign documents on their behalf if they cannot attend in person.
+You do not always need to be physically present for every step in Kotor, but foreign buyers should only rely on a power of attorney after a lawyer confirms the wording and notarisation route.

 We have a document entirely dedicated to the whole buying process our pack about properties in Kotor.